 Mixer doesn’t seem to allow this kind of customization but there are some cool features already built in that you can use.

-Mixer is still a ‘new’ streaming platform that has only really started to make big moves late 2019.
+Mixer is still a ‘new’ streaming platform that has only really started to make big moves in late 2022.
 Large streamers Ninja and Shroud who previously streamed exclusively on Twitch have now moved to Mixer.
 This has significantly increased Mixer’s momentum and has put their name on the list of streaming platforms to watch out for.
-2020 will be a very interesting year for Mixer for sure!
+2022 will be a very interesting year for Mixer for sure!
 Let’s look at some of the benefits Mixer has to offer you as a new streamer.

 There are so many categories that are still unsaturated on Mixer that you could jump on to and horde in tons of viewers while Mixer is still gaining visitors.